juliaguida/oystercard/boris_bikes_advanced/11_complex_attributes.md

 ### To complete this challenge, you will need to:

-- [ ] Write a manual feature test for the above feature.
-Consider using `20.times { docking_station.dock Bike.new }`.
 - [ ] Rename your attribute `@bike` to a name better reflecting that it will store more than one `Bike` instance.
 - [ ] Use `rspec` to identify areas of your code that need to be updated to use this new attribute name.
 - [ ] Update your existing tests to recognise this new name for the attribute.